January 14, 2020 / By Penelope Barker

 For browsing, my fave rave in Nowra is Mickey and Mallory in Junction St. The airy, light-filled upstairs space is a feast for lovers of vintage and recycled clothing and quirky collectables.
 I could practically live here.
 If oysters are your thing, head out of Nowra to Greenwell Point to stock up on freshly shucked oysters bought direct from the growers.
 There's also a classic fish and chips place right on the water at Greenwell Point where the seagulls will pester you for leftovers.

 Huskisson boasts a row of cafes and shops overlooking glorious views of Jervis Bay.
-There's a branch of the famous Pilgrims vegetarian cafe in Milton here that also sells fashion and homewares.
+There's a branch of the famous Pilgrims vegetarian cafe here that also sells fashion and homewares.
 Indigo Love is a homewares heaven with loads of beautiful goodies sourced from India, while Babylon Boutique will have your holiday wardrobe ever so stylishly sorted.

 For dining out, Wild Ginger is a smartly kitted out space serving inventive South East Asian dishes.
 At Paperbark Camp, a luxury glamping tented camp near Huskisson at Woollamia, you can book ahead for a romantic candlelit dinner at The Gunyah restaurant, a unique space built high off the ground to enjoy the sea breeze and a wonderful position amongst the tree tops.